From beyond the seas

 There is, however, a third possibility which might tentatively be suggested: Within France, the Alfort family seems currently to be most numerous in Provence, a region known to have fostered (and concealed) many Huguenots.
 Could the name have been brought to Paris from Provence by the Huguenots?
 Was it in fact an old family name common among the Huguenots of Provence?
 According to this theory, the sequence of events would be similar to the one previously described, with the difference that the original name Harrefort (whether it be originally named for Hari or the bishop of Hereford) would have been replaced by the similarly-sounding name of Alfort when the Huguenots arrived.
 The sudden arrival of a new group of people and their wish to preserve a connection to the ancestral region might have prompted such a change in a way which is hard to imagine if the name had simply been reinterpreted to mean ‘the rock fort’.
 The idea is further corroborated by the fact that the Parisian Alfort was certainly a highly important place for calvinist activities and was to figure in critical religious conflicts in the latter half of the 16th century, after the calvinists occupied the bridge at Charenton in 1567.
 The protestant Huguenots were strongly inspired by the teachings of Jean Calvin, so the Huguenots would probably also have felt a strong attachment to the place.
 Of course, they might just as well have brought the name in the opposite direction, from Paris to Provence, and in the end, we may never know the true sequence of events.

 The Catholics were appalled at the new religious ideas; in fact, they were so afraid of their possible effects that they prosecuted and killed the huguenots en masse during the late 16th century.
-The Edict of Nantes, published as the century neared its end in 1598, explicitly granted the huguenots eternal religious freedom, but this unimpeachable right was later revoked by the ruthless cardinal Mazarin who reigned while Louis XIV was still too young to rule, and in the second half of the 17th century the huguenots were once again the victims of prosecutions and massacres.
+The Edict of Nantes, published as the century neared its end in 1598, explicitly granted the huguenots eternal religious freedom, but this unimpeachable right was later revoked by the ruthless cardinal Mazarin who reigned while Louis XIV was still too young to rule, and in the second half of the 17th century the huguenots were once again the victims of persecutions and massacres.
 Those who survived fled in their hundreds of thousands to more protestant-friendly countries such as the Netherlands, England and Scandinavia.
 Probably our ancestors were among the 50.000 or so who chose to settle on English shores, perhaps one or two generations before the descendant master shipwright set sail for Sweden in the mid-1600s.

 Unfortunately, we have no way of knowing exactly in what part of England the Alfort family made their home, but we do know that most Huguenots settled in London, Norwich, Southampton, Canterbury, Colchester, Thorney in Cambridgeshire, Bristol, Stonehouse in Plymouth and Thorpe-le-Soken in Essex, nearly all of them seaports.
 The master shipwright is of course likely to have come from a major shipbuilding site such as London, Southampton or Plymouth, but we can only guess at the exact spot.
 Finding traces of the family in England is difficult to say the least, when we do not even know the name of the emigrating shipwright.
 He is often said to have borne the name of Hindric, an old Swedish version of Henry, but this supposition seems to be wholly unfounded.
 There simply does not seem to be any mention of Erik Alfort’s father’s name in the surviving documents.
-Judging from the names chosen for the children in the following generations, Charles, George and Gabriel might be suggested as other likely candidates.
+Judging from the names chosen for the children in the following generations, Charles and George might be suggested as other likely candidates.

 As the family cannot be definitely traced beyond Sweden, and as the immigrating master shipwright’s exact identity is unknown, I have chosen to consider his son Erik Alfort the founding father.
 After all it is with him that the recorded history of our family begins.
 So far, the oldest document recording the presence of any member of the family on Swedish soil is a rather informal entry in the naval records at Karlskrona from 1688 on the occasion of Erik’s promotion from arklimästare (master of artillery) to konstapelsmat (vice constable), but the search for older sources continues.